IVSoftware/IVSoftware.Portable.Threading/README.md

 I saw the question recently worded as _How can `async void` methods be tested?_ Or, to put a finer point on it, how can we await the unawaitable?

 This is a tried and true approach that I've used extensively for testing my UI application in "just the basic" MSTest environment.
 My early attempts always seemed to pile additional timing uncertainties on top of the ones I was trying to test.
 This solution is dirt simple.
-I made a helper class that exposes an extension for `object` that fires a custom static event automatically tagged with the caller method name.
+This helper class that exposes an extension for `object` that fires a custom static event automatically tagged with the caller method name.
 There's also an args property that can carry a Dictionary<string, object> or a json payload (for example), and this is to provide context to the MSTest method that is listening to it, plus you have the sender object itself.
 Taken together, this provides a rich context in which to evaluate this moment in the app's asynchronous life.

 One of the simplest examples I can think of would be the ability to await an expected property change from within the synchronous `System.Windows.Window.OnPropertyChanged()` method in the app under test.
 You can do this by adding one line to call the `OnAwaited` extension: